Post updated 13 June 2018 to reflect the Supreme Court decision

-The case of Pimlico Plumbers v Smith – which is currently being considered by the Supreme Court – has attracted a lot of publicity for the hitherto obscure and anoraky topic of Employment Status.
+The case of Pimlico Plumbers v Smith – which has been decided today by the Supreme Court – has attracted a lot of publicity for the hitherto obscure and anoraky topic of Employment Status.
 As is always the case, much of the media coverage is misinformed and the case is being ‘spun’ by the various parties.
 Since small businesses need to be clear about their employment responsibilities, it may be helpful to explain the differences.

 An employee is someone who works for you under a contract of employment.
 Most people in most companies are employees, which is why the issue of status doesn’t arise in most organisations.
 Employees have a number of legal rights (e.g. unfair dismissal, notice periods, right to a redundancy payment etc).
 Employers pay them through a payroll after deducting tax and national insurance